 Javed Ahmed is a biologist, arachnologist and researcher whose academic interests include landrace dogs, birds, and multiple invertebrate groups.
-After graduating in English literature and spending over a decade with corporates, in the field of technology, he dedicated himself to the full time study of natural history.
+After graduating in English literature and spending over a decade with corporates, in the field of technology, he dedicated himself to the full-time study of natural history.

-His has also reported range extensions and behaviour of other rare spider species including Portia albimana.
+He has also reported range extensions and behaviour of other rare spider species including Portia albimana.
 His papers have been published in prestigious journals including Peckhamia and the Indian Journal of Arachnology.

 He is a seasoned aquarist and promotes ethical fish keeping practices.
-Javed is currently pursuing his Masters degree in Environmental Sciences, while he simultaneously continues his arachnology research and his study and documentation of Indian Pariah Dogs.
+Javed is currently pursuing his Master’s degree in Environmental Sciences, while he simultaneously continues his arachnology research and his study and documentation of Indian Pariah Dogs.
 His other interests are popular culture, technology and cooking.